-The business entity for whom the business document is intended, the destination of the document.
+The party for whom the business document is intended, the destination of the document.

-The entity interested in the content.
-If the receiver party has outsourced the message service to a third party the ReceiverParty is the intended party for the e-document and not the party performing the receiving service of the electronic message.
+• The party interested in the content.
+If the BusinessReceiver has outsourced the message service to a third party, then the BusinessReceiver is the intended party for the business document and not the party performing the receiving service of the electronic message.